30 Health Tips That Are Super-Obvious, But Actually Work

 At the end of the day, as exciting as advances in research and shiny new workout gear can be, the best advice is the obvious stuff: Eat well, move more, get plenty of sleep, and just do you.

-Yes, you’ve probably heard those before, but chances are, you probably still struggle with actually getting to sleep on time or actually eating in a way that makes you feel energized and happy.
+Yes, you’ve probably heard those before, but chances are, you probably still struggle with actually getting to sleep on time or actually eating in a way that makes you feel energised and happy.

 So to help you out, we’ve rounded up all of the truly usable nuggets of advice that can help you feel your best every day.
 In fact, many of these are tips that will make you feel healthier instantly.